zakaria-belehri/revenue-performance-analysis/README.md

 - Which factors explain profit fluctuations?
 - Which KPIs are most strongly related to revenue performance?

+## Key Insights

+- Revenue is strongly driven by **order volume and active customers**, confirming a volume-based business model.
+- Average Order Value (AOV) shows a **negative relationship with revenue growth**, suggesting larger baskets may reduce purchase frequency.
+- Profit margin correlation indicates that growth is partly driven by **discounting or customer acquisition costs**.
+- Contribution margin remains stable at ~46.6%, meaning pricing and cost structure are consistent across the year.

+## Business Interpretation

+The business is currently operating as a **volume-driven model**, where growth depends on increasing customer activity rather than increasing order size.

+This suggests:

+- Growth is scalable but sensitive to demand
+- Increasing AOV may harm conversion or frequency
+- Profitability depends heavily on efficient customer acquisition

+## Recommendations

+- Focus on **customer retention and repeat purchases** rather than increasing basket size
+- Improve **marketing efficiency** to reduce dependency on discount-driven growth
+- Optimize **COGS and logistics** to protect margins at scale

 ## Dashboard Preview

 Dashboard screenshots are available in the `/dashboard` folder.